platformsh/platformsh-docs/sites/friday/src/add-services/postgresql.md

 {{% /snippet %}}
 ```

 Each database is accessible to your application through the `database`, `reports`, and `imports` relationships.
-They'll be available in the `{{< vendor/prefix >}}_RELATIONSHIPS` environment variable and all have the same structure documented above, but with different credentials.
+They'll be available in the [`{{< vendor/prefix >}}_RELATIONSHIPS` environment variables]() and all have the same structure documented [above](#relationship-reference), but with different credentials.
 You can use those to connect to the appropriate database with the specified restrictions using whatever the SQL access tools are for your language and application.

 A service configuration without the `configuration` block defined is equivalent to the following default values: